bmesuere/PhD-thesis/chapter2.md

 The initial objective of Unipept was to improve the biodiversity analysis of metaproteomics experiments.
 This was achieved not only by providing more accurate and faster results, but also by presenting the results with interactive visualizations in a user-friendly approach focused on non-technical users.

-This chapter contains the initial Unipept article published in the Journal of Proteome Research in 2012 and an update article published in Proteomics in 2015.
+This chapter contains the initial Unipept article published in the Journal of Proteome Research in 2012, an update article published in Proteomics in 2015 and a short overview of the new features that were added since the last publication.

 ## Unipept: Tryptic peptide-based biodiversity analysis of metaproteome samples {data-running-title='Tryptic peptide-based biodiversity analysis'}